 “I didn’t know they changed it.
 When did they change it?”

 “I’m afraid I don’t know.
 That was before my time.
-There’s an information department over on Polk Street.
+There’s a tourist center over on Polk Street.
 I’m sure they can answer your questions.
 Come on, I’ll take you there.
 It’s just a few blocks away,” the man said with a wink.

 “So what do you do?”

-“I work in the information department myself, so to speak.
-Call me Carrot.”
+“I work in the tourist center myself, so to speak.
+Call me Algernon.”

 “It’s a nickname everyone started using with me, and it kind of stuck.”

-“Well, nice to meet you.
+“Well, nice to meet you, Algernon.
 I’m Jeff Malmquist.”

 “Nice to meet you too.
 Planning on staying long in New Gary?”